540 results sorted by ID

 Foundations

-Quantum no-cloning theorem gives rise to the intriguing possibility of quantum copy protection where we encode a program in a quantum state such that a user in possession of $k$ such states cannot create $k+1$ working copies.
+Quantum no-cloning theorem gives rise to the intriguing possibility of quantum copy protection where we encode a program or functionality in a quantum state such that a user in possession of k copies cannot create k+1 copies, for any k.
 Introduced by Aaronson (CCC'09) over a decade ago, copy protection has proven to be notoriously hard to achieve.
-In this work, we construct public-key encryption and functional encryption schemes whose secret keys are copy-protected against unbounded collusions in...
+Previous work has been able to achieve copy-protection for various functionalities only in restricted models: (i) in the bounded collusion...

 CASE: A New Frontier in Public-Key Authenticated Encryption